Russian Tea Room: LeRoy ownership

 The Russian Tea Room reopened in October 1999.
-It had cost $15 million to demolish the interior and more than $20 million to redecorate the restaurant.
 LeRoy indicated that the average customer would spend $45 on a meal; the cheapest items cost $20, and the Russian Tea Room did not enforce a formal dress code.
-By then, LeRoy's health was failing, and the local economy did not recover quickly enough to make payments on the substantial loans for the renovations.
-The Russian Tea Room closed with little notice on July 28, 2002, after declaring bankruptcy.
+By then, LeRoy's health was failing, and his company could not make payments on the substantial loans for the renovations.
+The restaurant's management had initially set a sales goal of $26 million during 2000 before lowering the goal to $22 million; ultimately, the restaurant only earned $17 million that year.
+Following several negative reviews of the Tea Room, LeRoy fired Canelle in April 2000 and promoted Renaud LeRasle, the Tea Room's chef de cuisine, to executive chef.
+LeRoy claimed that Canelle's work had declined after The New York Times wrote a negative review of the restaurant.